GoatWang/AccessControlPlanForFloorPlan/README.md

     - Sink Recognized as Door:![](static/figures_test_1st/Cat47_5.png)
     - Door not Recognized:![](static/figures_test_1st/Cat49_1.png)

-2. Use frist objection model to do the labeling with manual adjustment and train the second model based on our data format: [ROBIN](https://github.com/gesstalt/ROBIN).
+2. Use frist object detection model to do the labeling with some manual adjustment and train the second model based on our target dataset ([ROBIN](https://github.com/gesstalt/ROBIN)).
 The manual adjusted data is at [google drive](https://drive.google.com/file/d/1hs6Qc2UjLSYC5Q9rDbENUcZDAgnrkf5y/view?usp=sharing), which can be put on the `FloorPlan/ROBIN/ROBIN_Door_15_Labeled`.
 The following images show the improvements of the 2nd model from the first model.
 [Yolov8](https://github.com/ultralytics/ultralytics) is used in this task.
     - (Fixed) Table Recognized as Door:![](static/figures_test_2nd/Cat35_7.png)
     - (Fixed) Sink Recognized as Door:![](static/figures_test_2nd/Cat47_5.png)
     - (Fixed) Door not Recognized:![](static/figures_test_2nd/Cat49_1.png)

-3. Use Traditional CV method to help Annotation the location of the door
+3. Use traditional CV methods to help annotation the location of doors.
+The following images show some success and fail annotation caes.
+After the CV methods annotation, some manual adjustments are required to ensure the correctness of the label, which will be furher used to train the segmentation model.
     - Normal:
         - ![](static/figures_orientationcv/Cat2_1_00_hc_detect.png)
         - ![](static/figures_orientationcv/Cat2_1_00_wall_loc.png)